|Click here to watch Steve discuss coaching on his TV show "You're Hired!" and on YouTube.|

 If only it were that simple!
 Unfortunately, just showing up every so often and doing some work between meetings doesn't often produce positive results.

 Working with a coach is all about goals, sub goals, small success steps, self-discovery, accountability, confidence, and positive momentum.
 It's a commitment you make to yourself.

 I've now coached so many clients that I can tell pretty quickly what'll work and what won't.
-Coaching works when the client (yep, that's you) shows up each week (or other week) with an open and determined mind ready to go.
+Coaching works when the client (yep, that's you) shows up at regular intervals with an open and determined mind ready to go.
 We both work hard for an hour, you agree on action items you'll complete by the next time.
 And then you come back having completed the items or open to discuss what blockage you experienced … in other words you're accountable for what you agree to do and either way you move forward and learn.

 doesn't work is to regularly not complete the action items or to

 until you think the tasks are completed.
 With the exception of